akka/akka/akka-docs/intro/deployment-scenarios.rst

 ^^^^^^^^^^^^^^^^^^

 The simplest way you can use Akka is to use the actors as services in your Web application.
-All that’s needed to do that is to put the Akka charts as well as its dependency jars into ``WEB-INF/lib``.
+All that’s needed to do that is to put the Akka jars as well as its dependency jars into ``WEB-INF/lib``.
 You also need to put the :ref:`configuration` file in the ``$AKKA_HOME/config`` directory.
 Now you can create your Actors as regular services referenced from your Web application.
 You should also